-- (1) The University consists of -
+- (1) The University consists of:

 - (a) the chancellor;

 - (b) the vice-chancellor;

-- (c) the vice-principals;
+- (c) the deputy vice chancellors;

-- (d) the council;
+- (d) the registrar;

-- (e) the senate;
+- (e) the council;

-- (f) the IF;
+- (f) the senate;

-- (g) the convocation;
+- (g) the IF

-- (h) the employees of the University;
+- (h) the convocation;

-- (i) the students of the University; and
+- (i) the employees of the University;

-- the emeritus professors of the University and special category academics.
+- (j) the students of the University; and

-- (2) No vacancy in any of the offices contemplated in subparagraph (1) nor any deficiency in the numbers or defect in the composition of the bodies or structures contemplated in subparagraph (1) impairs or affects the existence of the University as a juristic person or any function conferred by the Act or this Statute upon the University, provided that no resolution of the council or senate is valid unless passed at a meeting at
+- (k) the emeritus professors of the University and special category academics.

-which a quorum was present and the provisions of the Statute relating to any such meeting have in all other respects been complied with.
+(2) No vacancy in any of the offices contemplated in subparagraph (1) nor any deficiency in the numbers or defect in the composition of the bodies or structures contemplated in subparagraph (1) impairs or affects the existence of the University as a juristic person or any function conferred by the Act or this Statute upon the University, provided that no resolution of the council or senate is valid unless passed at a meeting at which a quorum was present and the provisions of the Statute relating to any such meeting have in all other respects been complied with.